Compizfox/RadiusAdmin/README.md

 ### Installation

 #### Requirements
-RadiusAdmin should run on PHP >= 5.4.
+Since the latest version uses scalar type hinting and return type hinting, it requires PHP 7.
+Older versions work on PHP 5.4.
 RadiusAdmin depends on Smarty, and dependencies are managed using Composer.

 #### Databases
 RadiusAdmin needs access to 2 databases: FreeRADIUS' database and RadiusAdmin's own database.
 These two database don't necessarily have to reside on the same server, although the example config file assumes they do.